abmonsur/Salient-prompting/Readme.md

-Run the main.py for the few-shot prompting
+Run main.py for the few-shot prompting

+Run finetune.py for fully finetuning the model

+Run lorafinetune.py to finetune using LoRA

 You can change the prompts if needed (line 54-104)